rsksmart/devportal-1.0/tools/tokenbridge/faq.md

 When Side Tokens are moved back from the other network
 - Side Tokens are burned
-- Original tokens are unlocked in the Token Bridge smart contract, and transfered to the same address that originally called the bridge
+- Original tokens are unlocked in the Token Bridge smart contract, and transfered to the same address that originally called the bridge contract.